giovanni-cutri/giallozafferanoRecipes/README.md

 category            The recipe's category, as noted on the website difficulty          The recipe's difficulty ("facile", "medio", "difficile")
 cooking_time        The recipe's cooking time (15, 30 or 60 minutes)
-diet                A healthy feature of the recipe (light, senza_glutine, senza_lattosio, vegetariano) ingredient          A particular ingredient of the recipe (pesce, frutta, carne, formaggio) cooking_method      The recipe's cooking method (al_forno, piatti_freddi, fritti) special             A special category the recipe belongs to, selected by the website
+diet                A healthy feature of the recipe ("light", "senza_glutine", "senza_lattosio", "vegetariano") ingredient          A particular ingredient of the recipe ("pesce", "frutta", "carne", "formaggio") cooking_method      The recipe's cooking method ("al_forno", "piatti_freddi", "fritti") special             A special category the recipe belongs to, selected by the website
 ````